 When the blossoms sway in the breeze, the swallow returns.

 This is the time late in spring, when the farmer goes back to his fields.

 The fourth month cup is painted with a cluster of peonies with four red blooms and one yellow, growing behind pierced blue garden rocks.
 The scene is accompanied by the poem:

 At dawn its beauty receives dew from a golden palm.

 In the evening the fragrance penetrates deep into the Jade Hall.

-The fifth month shows a pomegranate tree bearing red blossoms and red-and green fruit, overhanging some lilies and a small aubergine-coloured fl ower.
+The fifth month shows a pomegranate tree bearing red blossoms and red-and green fruit, overhanging some lilies and a small aubergine-colored flower.
 The poem reads:

-The colour unfolds like the sun on pearl curtains.
+The color unfolds like the sun on pearl curtains.

 The breeze bears the fragrance in the shade of the white-washed wall.

-The sixth month shows a pair of mandarin ducks swimming in a lotus pond with a kingfisher swooping down from on high, the male duck and kingfisher with colourful plumage, the female duck in a pale greyish aubergine, and the lotus flowers and leaves shown in different stages of maturity.
+The sixth month shows a pair of mandarin ducks swimming in a lotus pond with a kingfisher swooping down from on high, the male duck and kingfisher with colorful plumage, the female duck in a pale grayish aubergine, and the lotus flowers and leaves shown in different stages of maturity.
 The reverse bears the poem: